 A 2019 study by the Federal Reserve found that more than half of the young adults who attended college in the United States had taken on some form of debt to do so, with roughly 17% of those who owed money being behind on their payments.

 The typical amount of educational debt for the nation’s young people was between $20,000 and $24,999, with student loans being the most common form of debt held by young adults and recent graduates.
 The average monthly payment ranged from $200 to $299 for borrowers making current payments on their loans.

 How Grants Can Help

-The monthly payments on student loan debt are impacting an entire generation of Americans in terms of their ability to meet other long-term financial goals, like buying a home, building an investment portfolio, or starting a business.
+The monthly payments on student loan debt are affecting an entire generation of Americans in terms of their ability to meet other long-term financial goals, like buying a home, building an investment portfolio, or starting a business.